Explicit formulae for primes in arithmetic progressions, I: Preliminary Lemmas

+This proves (\ref{eq31}) with $1.3833$ replaced by $1.38329$.
+In the imprimitive case, (\ref{eq31}) follows from the argument in the beginning of the proof and the proof is complete. \end{proof}

-So that, it suffices to choose $m, \delta$ and obtain upper bounds for $\Sigma, A_m(\delta)\ep_0$ and $\ep_1$.
-The following lemmas, combined with Lemma \ref{lem30}, enable us to obtain these upper bounds.
-However, an upper bound for $\Sigma$ obtained by Lemma \ref{lem30} would be large.
+So that, it suffices to obtain upper bounds for $\Sigma$.
+The following lemmas, combined with Lemma \ref{lem10}, enable us to obtain these upper bounds.
+However, an upper bound for $\Sigma$ obtained by Lemma \ref{lem10} would be large.
 We can improve an upper bound by dividing the sum $\Sigma$ as follows.

 We additionally set the following two sums

 Then we can easily see that

 Now results in \cite{LW} concerning the number of zeros near the line $\sigma=1$ enable us to improve an upper bound for $\Sigma$ by choosing $R$ larger than $R_0$.